Tyil/website/_anime/c-the-money-of-soul-and-possibility-control.md

 ---
-title: C: The Money of Soul and Possibility Control
+title: "C: The Money of Soul and Possibility Control"
 episodes: 11
 status: completed
 rating: 9